haggag/pdsnd_github/README.md

     * Counts of each gender (only available for NYC and Chicago).
     * Earliest, most recent, most common birth year (only available for NYC and Chicago).

+## Dataset

+This project analyzes data provided by Motivate [link](https://motivateco.com "Motivate Website"), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

+The required dataset was created by randomly selecting data for the first six months of 2017 provided for Chicago, New York City, and Washington, DC.
+The data can be downloaded from Udacity as 3 CSV files.
+All three files contain the same core six columns:

+* Start Time (e.g., 2017-01-01 00:07:57)
+* End Time (e.g., 2017-01-01 00:20:53)
+* Trip Duration (in seconds - e.g., 776)
+* Start Station (e.g., Broadway & Barry Ave)
+* End Station (e.g., Sedgwick St & North Ave)
+* User Type (Subscriber or Customer)

+The Chicago and New York City files also have the following two columns:

+* Gender
+* Birth Year

 ## License

 The Bikeshare program is distributed under the MIT license.